software-mansion/react-native-reanimated/docs/docs/guides/reanimated-babel-plugin-options.md

 ## How to use

-It's a standard syntax for Babel plugins, you have to pass an object containing the options to the plugin in your `babel.config.js`.
-Example:
+Using this is straightforward for Babel plugins; you just need to pass an object containing the options to the plugin in your `babel.config.js` file.

+Here's an example:

 ```js {7}
 module.exports = {